alurosu/alurosu/README.md

 ## Full Stack Developer

-I helped hundreds of clients by creating websites, shops, mobile apps, games, plugins and themes.
-I also added or changed features using popular frameworks or custom code.
+I helped hundreds of clients by creating websites, shops, mobile apps, games, plugins and themes using popular frameworks or custom code.

 #### Having experience in so many categories, it's easy for me to connect the dots and offer solutions.